KrainskiL/Nash.jl/docs/src/index.md

 >  "player1" => [1.0 2.0; 2.5 3.0]
 ```

-Generation of random 2-players game with payoffs drawn from normal distribution (mean - 0, std - 2), 2 actions for _player1_ and 3 actions for _player2_
+Generation of random 2-players game with payoffs drawn from normal distribution (mean - 0, std dev - 2), 2 actions for _player1_ and 3 actions for _player2_

 ```julia
 using Distributions